Rank-preserving geometric means of positive semi-definite matrices: Application to filtering

 Here we recap the basic steps for an implementation of the mean.
 The calculation of the mean has a numerical complexity of order $O(np^2)$.
 This cost is linear with respect to $n$, a very desirable feature in large-scale applications where $n \gg p$.

 \begin{enumerate} \item For $1\leq i\leq N$ let $U_i$ be any orthonormal basis of the span of $A_i$.

-\item Let $W$ be an orthonormal basis of the subspace that is the Karcher mean in the Grassman manifold between the associated subspaces.
-Instead of minimizing $ \sum_{i=1}^N \sum_{j=1}^p \theta_{ij}^2$, an interesting alternative is to minimize $ \sum_{i=1}^N \sum_{j=1}^p (\sin \theta_{ij})^2$, which corresponds to approximate the angular distance by a chordal distance.
+\item Let $W$ be an orthonormal basis of the subspace that is the Karcher mean in the Grassmann manifold between the associated subspaces.
+Instead of minimizing $ \sum_{i=1}^N \sum_{j=1}^p \theta_{ij}^2$, an sensible alternative is to minimize $ \sum_{i=1}^N \sum_{j=1}^p (\sin \theta_{ij})^2$, which corresponds to approximate the angular distance by a chordal distance in $\mathrm{Gr(p,n)}$.
 Both definitions are asymptotically equivalent for small principal angles.
-In this case, the solution was shown in \cite{sarlette} to be the $p$-dimensional dominant subspace of the centroid $\sum_{i=1}^N U_iU_i^T$, which can easily be found by truncated SVD.
+In this case, $W$ can be defined as an orthonormal basis of the solution subspace, which was shown in \cite{sarlette} to be the $p$-dimensional dominant subspace of the centroid $\sum_{i=1}^N U_iU_i^T$, and which can easily be found by truncated SVD.

 \item For $1\leq i\leq N$ \begin{itemize} \item The SVD of $U_i^TW$ yields two orthogonal matrices $O_i,O_i^W$ such that $O_i^TU_i^TWO_i^W$ is a diagonal matrix. \item Let $Y_i=U_iO_i$ and $W_i=WO_i^W$.
 Let $S_i^2=Y_i^TA_iY_i$.
-Let $T_i^2=W^TW_iS_i^2W_i^TW$. \end{itemize} \item Compute the geometric mean in the low-rank cone $M(T_1^2,\cdots,T_k^2)$ using methods in the literature \cite{ando, Arnaudon}. \item The geometric mean is: $ W~M(T_1^2,\cdots,T_k^2)~W^T. $ \end{enumerate}
+Let $T_i^2=W^TW_iS_i^2W_i^TW$. \end{itemize} \item Compute the geometric mean in the low-rank cone $M(T_1^2,\cdots,T_k^2)$ using methods in the literature \cite{ando, Arnaudon,Bini}. \item The geometric mean is: $ W~M(T_1^2,\cdots,T_k^2)~W^T. $ \end{enumerate}